ExgnosisClasses/2511-TerraformIntro-May27/04 TerraformVariables.md

-# 06Terraform Variables
+# 04 Terraform Variables

 ---

 ## Terraform Variables

-Variables are used to replace hardcoded values, like the instance type, in Terraform code
+Variables are used to replace hardcoded values, like the region or  type, in Terraform code

 Variables are typed, like in a programming language, but default to string if a type is not explicitly defined